Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2024-2-5-resonance-cascade.md

 ## Denial, Anger, and Depression

 Clearly, I need some extra detail in how I register these damn callbacks to elements to determine what type of events get tossed their way.
 But the function for `guiController->setCallback()` is used literally everywhere I have any kind of GUI at all.
 I don't wanna mess with that thing, it's a complete pain.
 But what I *can* do is a half-assed rework known as default parameters.
-Fun fact: literally every time you see a default parameter written in C/C++ code, this is why it exists -- because some god damn developer was lazy and didn't want to rewrite a function properly^(citation needed)^.
+Fun fact: literally every time you see a default parameter written in C/C++ code, this is why it exists -- because some god damn developer was lazy and didn't want to rewrite a function properly<sup>(citation needed)</sup>.

 The events don't work as a bitmask themselves, so I need an additional enum to flag this stuff.